Platform API for Partners

 in the Add-on Partner Portal on the “OAuth Credentials” page.

-When a provision request is POSTed to your add-on, it will contain an OAuth Grant (some fields are omitted):
+When a provision request is POSTed to your add-on it contains an OAuth Grant (some fields are omitted):

 {